-- Does not keep odors or flavors, so each meal is untainted from the last.
+- Doesn’t hold odors or flavors, so each meal remains untainted from the last.

-- Use stoneware on the stovetop, grill, oven, broiler, & even the microwave: Get more use from one piece so you can save space & money.
+- Use stoneware on the stovetop, grill, oven, broiler, & even the microwave.
+Get more use from one piece & save kitchen space.

-- Resilient, metal-utensil safe surface, so you won’t get yelled at for using that steel spoon.
+- Resilient, metal utensil-safe surface, so nobody yells at you for using a steel spoon.